gluster/gbench/README.md

     - Gluster server bits installed on hosts in the "server" group (including required repositories enabled on the box)
     - Gluster client bits installed on hosts in the "client" group (including required repositories enabled on the box)
     - Gluster trusted storage pool created across the hosts in the "servers" group
+    - Provided disks to gbench cleaned up and made ready for volume configuration
+    - Provided volume created as per configuration, on a set of disks provided

 ## Workflow details